Plain English Writing Training

 - Plain English business writing punctuation refresher

-- What is plain English business writing and how do you recognise it?
+- What is plain English business writing and how do you recognize it?

 Coffee/tea break 10:30 – 10:40